czcorpus/kontext/INSTALL.rst

 Configuration
 =============

-The application itself is configured via config.xml file located in the root directory of the application.
+The application itself is configured via a XML configuration file located in the root directory of the application.
+By default Bonito loads its configuration from *../config.xml*.
+This can be overridden by setting environment variable *BONITO_CONF_PATH* (in case of Apache this is done by the *SetEnv* directive).

 Please refer to the **config.sample.xml** to see the structure.

 +----------------------------------------------+-------------------------------------------------------------------+